BogdanDIA/serial-udp/README.md

 	TX bytes:69142 acl:0 sco:0 commands:561 errors:0
 ```

-When <b>UP RUNNING</b> is seen on the last added controller (hci1 in ourt case), everything is working as expected.
+When <b>UP RUNNING</b> is seen on the last added controller (hci1 in our case), everything is working as expected.
 The BD address is the MAC address of the ESP32 and it can be seen in ESP32's serial console upon boot.

 ### ESP32 setup